Non-Hermitian topological phases and dynamical quantum phase transitions: A generic connection: Theory

 which only yield solutions at isolated values of $k$.
 For a critical momentum $k_{c}$ satisfying both the Eqs.~(\ref{eq:kc1}) and (\ref{eq:kc2}), we would have $G(k_{c},t_{n})=0$ for all $n\in\mathbb{Z}$.
 In the thermodynamic limit, the rate function of return probability for the many-particle initial state $\prod_{k\in{\rm BZ}}\rho_{0}$ is given by

-which will have nonanalytic first-order time derivatives at all $t_{n}(k_{c})$.
-Note that by taking the limit $N\rightarrow\infty$, the distribution of $t_{n}(k)$ on the complex time plane changes from isolated points to a continuous line, whose crossings along the real-time axis correspond to the critical times of genuine DQPTs in the sense of Fisher zeros~\cite{DQPTRev1}.
+which will have discontinuous first-order time derivatives at all $t_{n}(k_{c})$.
+Note that by taking the limit $N\rightarrow\infty$, the distribution of $t_{n}(k)$ on the complex time plane changes from isolated points to a continuous line, whose crossings along the real-time axis correspond to the critical time of genuine DQPTs in the sense of Fisher zeros~\cite{DQPTRev1}.

 The connection between DQPTs and NHTPs in chiral-symmetric 1D systems becomes transparent at this stage.
 First, we note that the Eq.~(\ref{eq:Gaples2}), which determines the gapless quasimomenta $\{k_{0}\}$ is identical to Eq.~(\ref{eq:kc2}).
 This implies that the critical momenta $\{k_{c}\}$ of DQPTs can only be a subset of $\{k_{0}\}$.
 Second, plugging $\{k_{0}\}$ into Eq.~(\ref{eq:Gaples1}), we obtain an expression for the boundaries separating different NHTPs in the parameter space.
 Combining this with Eq.~(\ref{eq:kc1}) further suggests that DQPTs can only be observed in certain regimes that are distinguished from the others by the topological phase boundaries of $H(k)$.
 Third, since the number of gapless quasimomenta $k_{0}$ is closely related to the change of topological invariant $w$ in Eq.~(\ref{eq:w}) across the corresponding topological phase transition point, DQPTs with different numbers of $k_{c}$ are expected to happen following quenches to different NHTPs.
-As each critical momentum $k_{c}$ decides a unique period $T(k_{c})=\pi/E(k_{c})$ for the DQPTs, the number of critical period $T(k_{c})$ is determined by the number of critical momenta.
+As each critical momentum $k_{c}$ determines a unique period $T(k_{c})=\pi/E(k_{c})$ for the DQPTs, the number of critical period $T(k_{c})$ is determined by the number of distinct critical momenta.
 The third point then suggests a way to distinguish different NHTPs through the quantitative difference of the critical time-periods of DQPTs therein.

 Putting together, we have uncovered an intrinsic relation between the topological phases and DQPTs in non-Hermitian systems, which not only bridges the gap between these two diverse fields, but also provides a way to probe the NHTPs through nonequilibrium dynamics.
 To make the connection more explicit, we will study the DQPTs in a couple of prototypical 1D non-Hermitian lattice models in the following section.
 Besides the rate function $g(t)$, we will also investigate the real-valued, noncyclic geometric phase of the return amplitude $G(k,t)$~\cite{ZhouDQPT1}, which is defined as